smithlabcode/falco/benchmark/README.md

 # Benchmarking tools
-This directory shows the script and one example output of how benchmarking was performed. the `run_benchmarking.sh` shell file can be run given an input directory, and will run the three compared tools, redirecting the `time` output to the `outs` directory.
+This directory shows the script and one example output of how benchmarking was performed. the shell files in this directory can be run given an input directory, and will run the three compared tools, redirecting the `time` output to the `outs` directory.